squidfunk/mkdocs-material/docs/extensions/codehilite.md

 package adds support for grouping Markdown blocks with tabs.
 This is especially useful for documenting projects with multiple language bindings.

-Add the Tabbed and SuperFences extentions to `mkdocs.yml`:
+Add the Tabbed and SuperFences extensions to `mkdocs.yml`:

 ``` yaml
 markdown_extensions: